 Sometimes you’ll hear people refer to The Porcini Complex, which refers to several, closely related boletes, including B. edulis, B. rex-veris (the spring king of the PNW), and B. rubriceps.
 Rubriceps is Latin for red cap, and indeed, this variety usually has a redder cap than B. edulis.
 It grows primarily in the Southern Rockies.

 You’ll often find Porcini pushing up through layers of dried evergreen needles, creating what we lovingly call “mush-humps.”
 These boletes most often grow in conjunction with conifers like spruce, fir, and sometimes pine.
-The mushrooms have a mycorrhizal relationship with these trees.
-The trees provide carbohydrates to the fungi and the fungi extend the trees’ ability to absorb water and nutrients.
+The mushrooms have a mycorrhizal relationship with these trees, which provide carbohydrates to the fungi.
+In turn, the fungi extend the trees’ ability to absorb water and nutrients.
 It’s a beautiful thing.
 It also means that porcini are difficult to cultivate since the complex relationship between fungus and tree root is essential.
 In order to preserve this mycorrhizal relationship in nature, it’s important to harvest your porcini carefully.
 Gently dig your fingers into the soil at the base of the stipe and lift the entire mushroom.
 Leaving a piece of the stipe behind may lead to rot and kill some of the mycelium (the fungal equivalent of an underground root system).

 King boletes dry spectacularly well, and many mushroomers swear drying concentrates and improves the flavor and fragrance.
 A full jar of dried porcini smells rich and complex, almost smoky.
 They rehydrate easily in warm water after a 20-minute soak.
 Dried porcinis are superb in risottos, sauces, and pastries.
 If you’d like to enjoy the full meaty texture and flavor of a fresh specimen, try roasting them in miso garlic butter for an unparalleled treat.